3000 Administration

 The Board of Education recognizes the importance of protecting private information of individuals in accordance with applicable law and regulations.
 Consequently, the District is required to notify affected individuals when there has been or is reasonably believed to have been a compromise of the person’s private information, in compliance with the Information Security Breach and Notification Act (State Technology Law Section 208) and Board policy.

-Any breach of the District’s information storage or computerized data which compromises the security, confidentiality, or integrity of personal information maintained by the District shall be promptly reported to the Superintendent of Schools and/or Board of Education.
+Any breach of the District’s information storage or computerized data which compromises the security, confidentiality, or integrity of personal information maintained by the District shall be promptly reported to the Superintendent and/or Board of Education.

 A regulation has been developed to promulgate this policy.